-Parking lot accidents are a lot more common than you may realize.
-Especially in the winter months when the roads are more slippery and visibility decreases.
-Many drivers tend to think that parking lot accidents are treated differently than other accidents because they take place on private property.
-This is not the case.
-In this blog, we will debunk some common parking lot myths, break down how fault is determined in these kinds of accidents, and give you some important tips on how to avoid a situation like this in the future.
+Parking lot accidents are quite common, especially in the winter months when the roads are more slippery and visibility decreases.
+Some drivers may think parking lot accidents are treated differently than common car accidents or hit and run accidents, because they take place on private property, but this is not the case.
+This article will help debunk some common parking lot myths; break down how fault is determined, and offer some important tips on how to avoid this situation.

 Who is at-fault in a parking lot accident?

-The most common myth that is associated with parking lot accidents is known as the 50/50 rule.
-This misconception states that if two cars are involved in any sort of accident that takes place inside a parking lot, both drivers will be equally at fault.
-This is a myth, and is not true!
+The most common myth associated with parking lot accidents is known as the 50/50 rule.
+This misconception states that if two cars are involved in any sort of accident that takes place inside a parking lot, both drivers are equally at fault.
+This is not true!

-Parking lot accidents are treated the same way as any other accident would be, as parking lots also have right-of-way rules and laws.
-Insurance companies use a set of rules called fault determination to help them figure out who will be held accountable for the accident.
-Just like all other accidents, statements will be taken, damages will be considered, and fault will be determined based on the specifics of your individual situation.
+Parking lot accidents are treated the same way as any other accident, as they also have right-of-way rules and laws.
+Insurance companies use fault determination rules to help figure out who will be held accountable for the accident.
+Just like all other accidents, statements are taken, personal injury and property damages are considered, and fault is determined based on the specifics of the situation.

-In some situations, who is deemed to be at fault will be evident.
-If a driver has clearly violated a right-of-way law, then the fault will fall on them.
-The following right-of-way rules will help you to better understand how fault can be determined in some situations:
+In some situations, who is at fault will be evident.
+If a driver has clearly violated a right-of-way law, then the fault will be theirs.
+The following right-of-way rules will help explain how fault is determined in some situations:

 - Drivers in a lane that directly exits onto a main road or highway (also known as a thoroughfare) have the right of way over drivers in a lane that does not exit directly onto a road or highway (also known as a feeder lane).
 An example of a feeder lane is a lane between two rows of parked cars.

-- Any driver who is pulling or reversing out of a parking space must yield to any other oncoming traffic.
+- Any driver pulling or reversing out of a parking space must yield to oncoming traffic.

-- Drivers must obey all traffic signs while in a parking lot, including stop and yield signs.
-Failing to do so is a violation of the law, and will put you at fault if in an accident as a result of your error.
+- Drivers must obey all traffic signs in a parking lot, including yield and stop signs.
+Failing to do so is a violation of the law, and will put you at fault if you are involved in an accident as a result of your error.

 What are some common types of parking lot accidents?

-Two cars that are leaving their parking spaces hit each other.
+2. Two cars leaving their parking spaces hit each other

-When two vehicle get into an accident while pulling or reversing out of their respective parking spaces, both of the drivers will generally share the fault.
+When two vehicles get into an accident while pulling or reversing out of their respective parking spaces, both drivers will generally share the fault.
 This is one of the only times that the 50/50 rule will apply.
 Both drivers will be held accountable for this accident because they are both responsible for their own movement, and neither driver has the right-of-way.

-You hit another moving car while leaving a parking spot.
+3. You hit a moving car while leaving a parking spot

 When leaving a parking space, you must yield to all oncoming traffic, as they have the right-of-way.
 You are responsible for ensuring that it is safe for you to leave your space.
 Therefore, in this situation, the fault will most likely fall on you.

-Two cars competing for a parking space collide.
+4. Two cars collide when competing for a parking space

 As both drivers are moving, they will both have some level of fault in this accident.
-However, the fault may not fall evenly on both parties.
+However, the fault may not fall evenly.
 In a situation like this, different factors will be considered to determine who has more fault.
 These factors can include which driver (if any) had the right-of-way, points of impact on the vehicles, which direction each driver was turning and how far into the parking space each vehicle was when the collision happened.

 What do I do after a parking lot accident?

-Parking lot accidents should be handled the same way that you would handle any other accident.
-If you are involved in any type of collision, remember to do all of the following:
+Parking lot accidents should be handled the same way you would handle any other accident.
+Follow the steps outlined in the following situations.

-- Move your car out of the way if it is safe to do so.
+- Move your car out of the way.
+Do this only if it is safe to do so.

-- Check to make sure that all parties involved are safe and unharmed.
+- Check everyone’s safety.
 If someone is injured, immediately call for emergency services.

-- If damages to either or both vehicles exceed more than $2000, the Ontario Traffic Act requires you to report the collision by filing an accident report with the police.
+- File an accident report.
+If you live in Ontario and damages to either or both vehicles exceed more than $2,000, the Ontario Traffic Act requires you to report the collision by filing an accident report with the police.

 - Exchange information with any other parties involved.
-This information should include insurance info, contact details (such as your name and phone number) and license plate number.
-If the owner of the vehicle was not present for the collision (i.e. you hit a parked car), leave them a note with all of the above information.
+This should include insurance information, contact details (such as your name, phone number, and license plate number).
+If the owner of the vehicle wasn’t present for the collision (i.e. you hit a parked car), leave them a note with all of the above information.
 Remember, hit and runs are illegal.

 How can I avoid a parking lot accident?

 Driving in parking lots can be stressful.
-They are incredibly busy, full of pedestrians and hard to manoeuvre.
-Of course, cautious and careful driving is the best way to avoid an accident, but here are some additional preventative measures you can take.
+They may be busy, full of pedestrians and hard to manoeuvre in.
+Practicing cautious and careful driving is the best way to avoid an accident, but here are some additional preventative measures you can take.

 - Instead of driving around the parking lot to find a space close to the entrance, opt for a spot in a less busy and congested area.
-Driving in circles, especially in areas where traffic is heavy, makes you more likely to get into a collision.
+Driving in circles, especially in areas where traffic is heavy, increases your chances of getting into a collision.

 - Park fully within your parking space; try your best to not hug either line.
-If you give your neighbour adequate room, they will be less likely to accidentally hit your car.
+If you give your neighbour adequate room, they will be less likely to hit your car accidentally.

-- Don’t put 100 per cent of your trust in your backup camera.
-Use them only as an additional aid, not your main viewpoint when reversing.
+- Don’t just rely on your backup camera.
+Use it as an additional aid, not as your main viewpoint when reversing.

-- Make sure to check your blind spots often, especially when reversing or turning.
+- Check your blind spots often, especially when reversing or turning.
 Be wary of parking near large trucks.
-They can often create additional blind spots, so take extra caution if parked beside them.
+They can often create additional blind spots, so be extra careful if parked beside them.

 - Always stay in your lane when driving, just as you would on a regular road.
-Many drivers tend to cut across parking lots diagonally or cut corners, but doing this makes you a lot more likely to get into a collision.
+Many drivers tend to cut across parking lots diagonally or cut corners, but doing this increases your chances of getting into a collision.

 Need car insurance?
 You’ve come to the right place!

 The process of getting auto insurance can be difficult.
-That’s why we recommend going with a broker.
-An insurance broker does all the hard work for you, so you can spend more of your time doing what you love.
-Here at Brokerlink, we will compare all of your options for you to not only find you the best price, but also the best policy tailored to your specific wants and needs.
+That’s why we recommend using a broker.
+An insurance broker does all the work for you, so you can spend more time doing what you love.
+At Brokerlink, we compare all your options to find you the best price for a policy that’s tailored to your specific needs.
 Contact us today for a free quote.

-Who is at fault in a parking lot accident?
+How is fault determined in a parking lot accident?